What Exactly Is Brisket? Here’s Everything You Should Know About the King of Braised Beef

 - Flat Cut: Less fatty, with the fat in a layer on the bottom; usually more expensive since it is more attractive and easier to slice nicely; more rectangular or square in shape.

 Brisket is a tough cut of meat, but this toughness can be counteracted with long, slow cooking which gives the chance for the abundance of connective tissue to break down and gelatinize into a rich, tender meat.
-Go with a good sear to start to develop some flavor, then braise until meltingly tender like you would a pot roast.
+To cook brisket, go with a good sear to start to develop some flavor, then braise until meltingly tender like you would a pot roast.
+Plus, you could even use your cut of meat for an easy, low-effort dinner — here’s how to make beef brisket in the slow cooker.

 Brisket is a great make-ahead dish since it actually tastes better the next day, after the flavors have had a chance to develop and come together.
 Another advantage is that the fat that melts into the cooking liquid will solidify and be easy to remove after a stay in the refrigerator.
 Just make sure to keep the brisket stored in the cooking liquid the whole time so it stays moist.